dadoonet/spring-elasticsearch/README.md

 * The REST client
 * The Transport client (deprecated)

+From 6.0, this project supports [X-Pack](https://www.elastic.co/fr/products/x-pack) for official security.

 ## Documentation

 * For 6.x elasticsearch versions, you are reading the latest documentation.